Advanced Settings

 to send guide

 commands to the mount.
-But there are some
+There are some

 circumstances